hack4impact/flask-base/README.md

 To create a new documentation page, add a file to the `docs/` directory and edit `mkdocs.yml` to reference the file.

 When the new files are merged into `master` and pushed to github.
 Run `mkdocs gh-deploy` to update the online documentation.

+## API Documentation Changes

+As you make changes to the core api functionality, you can leverage [Optic](https://github.com/opticdev/optic) to automatically notice changes and document them.
+To enable Optic, you'll need to install it. (`npm install -g @useoptic/cli`)

+After installing optic, you can monitor changes to api by running `api start`.
+This will start serving the app on [localhost:4000](http://localhost:4000), where requests will be diffed against the documentation.
+You can then view and approve changes to the API, generating documentation for expected behavior for the app.

+You can also view the current documentation for the api by running `api spec`.
+For more information, see [Optic's Docs](https://docs.useoptic.com)

 ## Related
 https://medium.freecodecamp.com/how-we-got-a-2-year-old-repo-trending-on-github-in-just-48-hours-12151039d78b#.se9jwnfk5